smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 To reiterate: _if you have an env var set that is not listed here, and you don't know exactly why you have it set, you should remove it!_

-The env variables listed here are explicitly supported and current as of Chainlink 0.10.6.
+The env variables listed here are explicitly supported and current as of Chainlink 0.10.8.

-NOTE: Some env vars require a duration.
-A duration string is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".
-Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
-Some examples:

-`10ms`
-`1h15m`
-`42m30s`

 - [Essential env vars](#essential-env-vars)
   - [DATABASE_URL](#database_url)